 Anyone can create a blog with WordPress who have a little knowledge of the internet.
 For personal use, it’s an excellent platform, and for a professional upgrade, you can pay a small amount to get access to more premium features.
 Upgrades contain the custom domain, extra storage space (free plan comes with only 3GB storage), e-commerce features, etc.

 It gives many features, and that’s the reason for WordPress displays advertisements on free blogs to generate revenue for it.

 Still, it’s not up to the mark of self-hosted WordPress, though it has large features to start a blog.

-What Is WordPress.Org?
+What is WordPress.Org?

-WordPress.org is a home of an open source CMS (Content Management System) which is generally called as self-hosted WordPress.
+WordPress.org is a home of an open-source CMS (Content Management System) which is generally called as self-hosted WordPress.
 You can either download WordPress CMS and upload to your server or now, most of the web hosts offer one-click WordPress installer, like Softaculous, etc.

-WordPress.org does not provide any domain or hosting service that you need to buy from third-party domain registrar and hosting service provider
+WordPress.org does not provide any domain or hosting service that you need to buy from a third-party domain registrar and hosting service provider

-WordPress.Com Vs. WordPress.Org – What’s The Difference?
+WordPress.Com vs. WordPress.Org – What’s the Difference?